 Use the following activities to identify Australia's major trading partners for food and fibre.

 - Take a photo of your own kitchen (you can include family and friends).Photograph your own kitchen

-- Using a photo editing program such as Picasa, identify and label where all of the food and fibre (clothing, curtains etc) items come from.
+- Using a photo editing program identify and label where all of the food and fibre (clothing, curtains etc) items come from.